-Seven crew from the nation’s heartland miss their wives and children back home, yet they are tense with anticipation.
-They are aviators, and they crave flight.
-The thrust, the power, the roar of four engines course through their veins like electric current.
+Seven crew from the nation’s heartland miss their wives and children back home, yet they are alert with anticipation.
+They are aviators, so they crave flight.
+The thrust, the power, the roar of four engines course through their veins like an electric current.

 The controller sends them the coordinates, and the heavy Neptune lifts into the furious dark.
 Rain assaults the aircraft like driving sheets of metal hammering against its flanks.
 Walls of water hedge the plane as it lifts through the black night.
 The coordinates lead the Neptune into Modjeska Canyon at 3,000 feet.

 But aviators don’t fly into canyons.
-They navigate from high to low, not low to high.
-This canyon is no place for a huge aircraft.
-Somehow, their coordinates are all wrong.
+This is no place for a huge aircraft.
+Somehow, the coordinates are all wrong; pilots fly from high to low, not low to high.
 The Santa Ana peaks rise to 5,000 feet, unnoticed, ahead of the crew.
 Thunder booms.
-Lightning flashes, lighting the canyon walls hedging in the aircraft.
+Lightning flashes, lighting up the canyon walls hedging in the aircraft on all sides.

 Pull up, pull up!